telerik/maui-docs/knowledge-base/maskedentry-border-styling.md

     </ControlTemplate>
     ```

-3. Update the ControlTemplate using any desired combination of the aforementioned properties to adjust the appearance of the border. the following example uses all four (see last 4 properties):
+3. Update the `ControlTemplate` using any desired combination of the aforementioned properties to adjust the appearance of the border.
+The following example uses all four (see the last four properties):

     ```XAML
     <ControlTemplate x:Key="MyMaskedEntry_ControlTemplate">